Current as of January 2015 | Download print version (in PDF)

 Certain NGOs are generally exempt from donations tax, including those whose statutory activities relate to health care, humanitarian assistance, social care, the operation of schools and other educational activities, science, physical fitness and sports for children and youth, and the protection of the environment.

-Slovakia imposes a value-added tax (VAT), with a standard rate of 19% and a reduced rate of 10%, as well as 6% for basic food products (honey, milk, meat, and fish).
-Certain transactions are exempt from VAT, including those relating to educational and scientific services and goods, health care services and goods, and social care services.
+Slovakia imposes a value-added tax (VAT), with a standard rate of 20% and a reduced rate of 10%, for books, pharmaceuticals, medical supplies, and some other products serving handicapped persons or general health care.
+Certain transactions are exempt from VAT, including those related to culture, sports, educational and scientific services and goods, as well as health and social care services and goods.
 Also exempt from VAT are services and goods rendered to members of associations as compensation for paid membership fees.

 NPOs may request a return of the VAT paid for goods that are exported to countries outside the EU for the purpose of serving the NPO’s statutory activities in those countries.